The Counting of the Omer

 Day 15 Meditation:

-Tiferet (Beautiful Balance and Harmony from Compassion) with Chesed (Loving-kindness)
+Today on day 15 of counting the Omer up to Shavu’ot we meditate on how Tiferet (Beautiful Balance and Harmony from Compassion) correlates with Chesed (Loving-kindness)

 Examine the love aspect of compassion.
 Ask yourself: Is my compassion tender and loving or does it come across as pity?
 Is my sympathy condescending and patronizing?
 Even if my intention is otherwise, do others perceive it as such?
 Does my compassion overflow with love and warmth; is it expressed with enthusiasm, or is it static and lifeless?